 - Valid parking permits are required on the CSUEB campus: Mondays-Thursdays from 7:00am to 11:00pm and Fridays from 7:00am to 5:00pm.
-Summer 2014 student quarterly parking permits are available and may be purchased at the Cashier's office in the Student Services & Administration buliding, first floor or at the Pioneer Bookstore.
-Quarterly permits are $130.00 for Summer 2014.
+Parking permits for Fall 2015 are now available and may be purchased at the Cashier's office in the Student Services & Administration building, first floor or at the Pioneer Bookstore.
+Quarterly parking permits are $130.00 for Fall 2015.
 The minimum parking citation fine at California State University, East Bay is $49.00.

 Note: Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader.